sassoz/epics-analyzer/README.md

 ## **Features**

-* **Automated JIRA Extraction**: Logs into JIRA and recursively extracts raw data from Business Epics and all linked issues.
+* **Automated JIRA Extraction**: Connects to the JIRA API and recursively extracts raw data from Business Epics and all linked issues.
 * **Modular Metric Analysis**: Runs specialized analyses across several domains:

   * **Scope Analysis**: Assesses scope, complexity, and the distribution of work across teams/Jira projects.